 Projects

-Personalized surveys and experience sampling
+Personalized experience sampling surveys

 User modeling of new music listening